 You can also read more about compression testing in our Technical document – Compression testing.

 NOTE: when you compression test a petrol engine with a pressure transducer, you should isolate the ignition primary circuit to avoid stray high tension (HT) voltage damaging the electronic circuitry.

 A typical compression is between 120 and 200 psi.
 A low compression can be caused by:

-All readings should be similar.
-If one is lower than the others, a 'wet' test can be performed by squirting a small amount of oil into the cylinder and re-testing the compression.
-The inclusion of the oil ensures a tight seal between the piston and the bore, so if the compression is regained the fault lies within the piston rings.
-If very little difference has been made, the fault lies within the valves.
+All the readings should be similar.
+If one is lower than the others, you can perform a 'wet' test by squirting a small amount of oil into the cylinder and re-testing the compression.
+The inclusion of the oil ensures a tight seal between the piston and the bore.
+If the compression is regained, the fault lies within the piston rings.
+If it makes very little difference, the fault lies within the valves.

 There should not be more than 25% difference between the highest and lowest compression readings.